 Remember that he is a born hunter; he will not hesitate to run away if he sees prey outside, so be careful when you open the front door.

-The British Shorthair is a calm cat, but also very playful at times.
-Thus, it is advisable to provide him with a cat tree as well as some toys.
+The British Shorthair is a calm cat but also very playful at times.
+Thus, it is advisable to provide him with a cat tree and some toys.

 The ideal master

 The British Shorthair is everyone's cat.
-Given its origins, it is a robust and independent cat, which requires little care and human presence.
-But like all animals, he likes to be pampered by his masters and can be very affectionate when the heart tells him to.
+Given its origins, it is a robust and independent cat that requires little care and human presence.
+But, like all animals, he likes to be pampered by his guardians and can be very affectionate when the heart tells him to.

 The British Shorthair Cat will be happy in a family with children and other animals because they will allow him to satisfy his need to play.